Starcrossed (novel): Main characters

 Helen "Lennie" Hamilton—The main protagonist of the novel.
-Helen is oblivious to her family ancestry since her mother abandoned her as a child, she lives with her single father on the island of Nantucket which is east of Massachusetts in the Atlantic.
-Her life was rather peaceful and normal until the Delos family comes to town.
-She has always had a crippling fear of attention and suffers from severe cramp-like symptoms any time she is the recipient of attention.
+Helen is oblivious to her family ancestry due to being abandoned by her mother as a younger child.
+She lives with her single father on the island of Nantucket which is east of Massachusetts in the Atlantic.
+Her life was rather peaceful and normal until the Delos family came to town.
+She has always had a crippling fear of attention and suffers from severe cramp-like symptoms any time she is the recipient of it.
 It is later revealed to have been caused by a curse her mom placed on her to protect her.
 Her known abilities include superhuman strength and speed, lightning control-and-manipulation, flying through the air, transforming her physical appearance via shape shifting, and world building (which gives her the ability to descend into the underworld and make her own world).
 She gains other abilities in the last novel that are central to the plot and conclusion of the story, such as being an Earthshaker a Shadowmaster and a Falsefinder.
 By the end of the novel she is Lucas's girlfriend.